 Our employees are our most valuable capital.
-We take care of Arctic Paper S.A. feels responsible for our employees and them by creating a work environment which prohibits injuries.
+We take care of them by creating a work environment which prevents and minimise the risk of injuries.
 We have a systematic approach to safety at our mills.
 Each of them has implemented its own site-specific health and safety policy, complemented by appropriate routines and procedures.
 In case of an accident, employees are to report to the nearest manager, supervisor or a safety officer present at all sites.
 After an accident is reported, it is added to the accident register and discussed with management.
 Every accident is followed up on; when appropriate, an action plan is put into place.

-other people working for us and we believe every employee should be treated with respect.
+Arctic Paper S.A. want to take responsibility for our employees and other people working for us and we believe every employee should be treated with respect.
 This is also declared in our Corporate Social Responsibility policy and in our Code of Conduct.
 We strive to make our mills and sales offices safe workplaces, where employees have equal opportunities for development.
 We are aware of the fact that continuous dialogue with our employees is beneficial for both sides; for employees - by giving them an opportunity to express their needs and concerns, and for us - to understand what is important to them, hence what should be important to us.